samuelgozlan/amplitude-dev-center/docs/data/sources/snowflake.md

 ### Custom SQL query

-The Custom SQL query supports time-based import to inform when data sync from Snowflake.
+The Custom SQL query supports time-based import of events, user properties, and group properties, and full syncs of user properties and group properties.

-!!!note "Time-based Import"

-      When using the Time Based Import option, it's important that the dataset includes a separate column that indicates *when* the data was loaded into the table Amplitude points to when importing.
-This is often "server upload time", which would be separate from the "event time" (when the actual event occurred).

-For Time-based import, Amplitude recommends that you use a monotonically increasing timestamp value.
-This value should show when the record was loaded into the source table the SQL configuration is querying from (often referred to as a "server upload time").
+For Time-based import, Amplitude requires that you use a monotonically increasing timestamp value.
+This value should show when the record was loaded into the source table the SQL configuration is querying from.
 The warehouse import tool brings data into Amplitude by continually updating the maximum value of the column referenced in the *Timestamp Column Name* input within the Import Config UI with each subsequent import.

 !!!example